annemho/cryptography/README.md

 --Syllabus

---Some SageMath code, much of this is based on Kate Stange's (CU Boulder) course.
+--Some CoCalc (formerly SageMath) code, much of this is based on Kate Stange's (CU Boulder) course.
 All of my code is short and can be run on https://sagecell.sagemath.org/

 The Day One Cryptography presentation can be found here: http://tinyurl.com/16AnneHoCrypto